-Financial instruments that potentially subject the Company to concentration of credit risk consist of cash.
-All of the Company's cash was deposited in one account at a financial institution during 2021 and 2022, and the account balance may at times exceed federally insured limits.
-The cash and cash equivalents we use to satisfy our working capital and operating expense needs are currently held in accounts at various financial institutions.
+Financial instruments that potentially subject the Company to concentration of credit risk consist of cash and cash equivalents.
+All of the Company's cash was deposited in one account at a financial institution during 2022.
+Beginning in 2023, the Company's cash and cash equivalents are distributed across multiple financial institutions.
+Cash balances may at times exceed federally insured limits.
 Cash and cash equivalents could be adversely impacted, including the loss of uninsured deposits and other uninsured financial assets, if one or more of the financial institutions in which the Company holds its cash or cash equivalents fails or is subject to other adverse conditions in the financial or credit markets.
+No such losses have been incurred through December 31, 2023.

-Prepaid Expenses
+Prepaid Expenses and Other Current Assets

-Prepaid expenses represent costs incurred that benefit future periods.
+Prepaid expenses and other current assets represent costs incurred that benefit future periods.
 These costs are amortized over specific time periods based on the agreements.